IlyasOsman/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-A function that print a string,folllwed by a new line, to stdout
+A function that prints a string,in reverse,followed by a new line